ArthurGuillard/GitDashboardReact/README.md

 * Material UI (https://material-ui.com/)

 ## About principal components
 * ***GHRResearcher*** component: does request to GitHub and save a single request result into redux store.
-It also updates the Context used to handle the search History.
+It also updates the SearchHistoryContext used to handle the search History.
 * ***GHRDataDisplayer*** component: get a single user data from the redux store and displays information about each repositories(name, description, url, etc...).
 * ***GHRSearchHistory*** component: Gets search history data from the SearchHistoryContext and displays it as a list.